Mississippi EBT Deposit Schedule for 2025

 Apply for Expedited (Emergency) SNAP

-Call the MDHS Economic Assistance line at 800-948-3050 or visit your county office.
-When you ask for a SNAP application, state that you are requesting “EXPEDITED PROCESSING.”
+Call the MDHS Economic Assistance line at 800-948-3050 or visit your county office as soon as your balance is zero.
+Ask for a SNAP application and state that you are requesting “EXPEDITED PROCESSING.”

-On the form, check the expedited-service box.
-You must note that you have under $150 in gross income and under $100 in liquid resources, or that your rent and utilities now exceed your income.
+On the form, check the box for expedited service.
+You must also note that you have under $150 in gross monthly income and under $100 in liquid resources.
+Alternatively, you can state that your rent and utility costs now exceed your income.

-Keep your ID and a bill or lease handy for the on-the-spot interview.
-If approved, MDHS will load the emergency amount to your existing EBT card no later than the seventh calendar day after they receive the application.
+Have your ID and a bill or lease ready for an immediate phone or lobby interview.
+If approved, MDHS will load the emergency amount to your EBT card no later than the seventh calendar day after receiving your application.

 Ask MDHS to Recalculate Your Benefit Level

-List any new expenses or income losses since your last certification.
-This includes higher rent, reduced work hours, new child-care costs, or out-of-pocket medical bills over $35 per month for a household member who is 60+ or disabled.
+List every new expense or income loss.
+This includes higher rent, reduced work hours, or new child-care costs.
+It also covers out-of-pocket medical bills over $35 per month if a household member is over 60 or has a disability.

 Use Mississippi’s Gleaning Network and Food Pantries

-You can also check the 24-hour geo-locator on the Mississippi Food Network’s Find Food map.
-It lists over 400 pantries, mobile distributions, and meal sites statewide, which can help you plan a visit that fits your travel budget.
-The tool's launch was covered by WJTV.
+Check the 24-hour geo-locator on the Mississippi Food Network’s Find Food map.
+This tool, highlighted by local news, lists over 400 pantries, mobile distributions, and meal sites.
+You can plan visits that fit your travel budget and schedule.

 Track Your EBT Balance and Earn Cashback with Benny